 Vegetables in Spiced Cream Sauce

-- 3 tbsp olive oil divided 2 and 1 tbsp
+- 3 tablespoon olive oil divided 2 and 1 tbsp

-- 1 tbsp ginger garlic green chili paste green chilies optional exclude if making for kids
+- 1 tablespoon ginger garlic green chili paste green chilies optional exclude if making for kids

 VEGGIES see notes